locessentials/eng401-business-english-us/unit5/week14/tech-quick-start-guide-assignment.md

 ---

-## Part 3: Helpful Tips for your Workflow
+## Part 3: Helpful Tips for your Drafting Workflow

 ### Tip 1: Research the technology thoroughly